Azaeres/tensorflow-image-recognition-chrome-extension/README.md

 ]}
 ```

-Note that the CPU report features the predictions we expect, and the WebGL report does not.
-In my tests, the first predictions in the batch actually match correctly, but all other predictions do not.
-The example above is not the full batch; it's just one item that's been hand-selected from a batch.
+Note that we're getting dramatically different results between the CPU and WebGL backends.
+In my tests, the first predictions in the batch actually match pretty closely, but all the other predictions do not. **(The example above is not the full batch; it's just one item that's been hand-selected from a batch.)**

 ## Original README